ongov/Ontario.ca-Jamstack-Toolkit/README.md

 The best way to start building applications for Ontario.ca.

 This Ontario.ca Jamstack Toolkit is designed for teams that want to create maintainable, performant and dynamic user experiences for the public that integrate with Ontario.ca.
-Quickly start building a front-end application using the [Ontario Design System](https://designsystem.ontario.ca/) and enrich it with back-end APIs.
+Quickly start building a frontend application using the [Ontario Design System](https://designsystem.ontario.ca/) and enrich it with backend APIs.

 ## Get started using the toolkit